jboss-developer/jboss-eap-quickstarts/jsonp/README.md

 Note that the JSON string contains String, number, boolean and array values.

 Now, click on `Parse JSON String using Stream` button.
-The textarea below the button show sthe events generated from the parsed JSON string.
+The textarea below the button shows the events generated from the parsed JSON string.

 Undeploy the Archive